Online Lead's cabin

 - You will need to inform your MetaLead & HR about your recruitment needs.

 - Next, ask yourself the questions: does this role already have a “Role/Job Description” document?
 Does it need updates?
 Does it need to be created?
-To find it, look into the HR folder on the Drive.
+To find it, look into the role descriptions folder on the Drive.
 If it needs to be created or updated, you can ask your MetaLead, the former human in that position, and/or HR for help.

 - Before you begin, consider making yourself a tea or a coffee.
 Why?
 Because it’s always enjoyable.